ProphetLamb/TupleOverloadGenerator/README.md

 ```

 ### GetPinnableReference
-GetPinnableReference returns a reference to the first element in the tuple, treating it as a linline array.
+GetPinnableReference returns a reference to the first element in the tuple, treating it as a inline array.
-This is unsafe, because RYU may reorder the the items, so that the following layout applies:
+This is unsafe, because RYU may reorder the items, so that the following layout applies:

 ```js
 [Item2][padding][Item1][padding][Item3][padding]
 ```

 If the structure has padding inconsistent with the array allocation padding (which is unlikely, but again undefined), or the structure is reordered this will not work!
-Therefore its best used with pointer sized values, such as `nint`, `object`, `Func<>`, etc..
+Therefore its best used with pointer sized values, such as `nint`, `object`, `Func<>`, etc.

 ### AsSpan
 As span creates a span from the reference to the first element in the tuple with length equal to the number of elements in the tuple.

-The primary issue here is that [MemoryMarshal.CreateReadOnlySpan](https://learn.microsoft.com/en-us/dotnet/api/system.runtime.interopservices.memorymarshal.createreadonlyspan?view=net-6.0) is not speified to work with a tuple!
+The primary issue here is that [MemoryMarshal.CreateReadOnlySpan](https://learn.microsoft.com/en-us/dotnet/api/system.runtime.interopservices.memorymarshal.createreadonlyspan?view=net-6.0) is not specified to work with a tuple!
 At some point Microsoft may deicide that this should throw an exception instead of succeeding.
 We are working with undefined behaviour here!

 Other then that the `in` keyword for the parameter too can be a problem.
 It specifies that the readonly-**reference** to the struct is passed instead of the struct itself.
-In and of itself this is not a problem, but the memory analyzer will complain when returing the span to a different context.
+In and of itself this is not a problem, but the memory analyzer will complain when returning the span to a different context.

 All in all I have tested this with `3.1.423`, `6.0.401` and `7.0.0-rc.2.22472.3` on **Linux**.
-This is untested on MacOs and Windows.
+This is untested on macOS and Windows.